dashjoin/platform/dashjoin-docs/docs/installation.md

 * DASHJOIN_HOME: defines the dashjoin working directory (defaults to /deployments/model when using docker or the directory where the platform was launched).
 If you are using a platfrom executable or installer version, the working directory is set to userhome/.dashjoin and cannot be modified
 * DASHJOIN_APPURL: optional git url where an app is cloned / pulled from (branches can be specified by appending #branchname)
 * DJ_SID: optional system ID (contents of the file .secretid)
+* WEBDEV_ENABLED: turn WebDAV on / off (required for the upload widget)

 By default, the service will be bound to 0.0.0.0 (all IP addresses) and serve HTTP on port 8080.